0xTerry0x/go-reloaded/README.md

 ## Running the tool

-Save a .txt file and keep it in the same directory as the main.go program.
+Save your content in a .txt file and keep it in the same directory as the main.go program.
 To run, use
 ```
 go run . <input.txt> <output.txt>
 ```